8MP Camera for Raspberry Pi V2

-The Raspberry Pi camera module v2 replaced the original camera module in April 2016.
-The v2 camera has a Sony IMX219 8-megapixel sensor (compared to the 5-megapixel OmniVision OV5647 sensor of the original camera).
+The Raspberry Pi Camera Module v2 replaced the original Camera Module in April 2016.
+The v2 Camera Module has a Sony IMX219 8-megapixel sensor (compared to the 5-megapixel OmniVision OV5647 sensor of the original camera).

-The camera works with all models of Raspberry Pi 1, 2 and 3.
+The camera works with all models of Raspberry Pi 1, 2, 3 and 4.
 It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library.
-See the Getting Started with Picameraresource to learn how to use it.
+See the Getting Started with Picamera resource to learn how to use it.

 The camera module is very popular in home security applications, and in wildlife camera traps.

 Camera Module V2 will remain in production until at least January 2024